Omnichannel Personalization in eCommerce: Unifying Website, Catalog, Email & SMS

 Your website (or mobile app) is where the journey typically starts.
 Here’s how segment-based personalization and product recommendations unite to make each visit feel bespoke:

-• Personalized Content & Layout: Depending on the visitor, you might change hero banners, headlines, or calls-to-action.
+• Personalized Content & Layout: Depending on the visitor, you might change hero banners, headlines, and even calls-to-action with the help of AI.
 Example: Sephora’s site might greet a logged-in Beauty Insider loyalty member with a “Welcome back, [Name]!
 Your 500 points can get you a free gift 🎁” message, whereas a first-time visitor sees a standard welcome or a sign-up offer.
 If you know a user’s favorite category is “fragrance,” the homepage could prominently feature a perfume promotion for them.

 • Product Recommendations on Key Pages: Strategic recommendation widgets on the homepage, product detail pages, cart page, etc., keep the customer discovering relevant items.
 On the homepage, a “Just For You” carousel might blend affinity picks and trending items.
-On a product page, a “Pair With It” section might show items often bought together – for Sephora, viewing a foundation might show the matching primer and setting powder commonly bought with it.
+On a product page, a “Pair With It” section might show items often bought together -for Sephora, viewing a foundation might show the matching primer and setting powder commonly bought with it.
 In the cart, a “Don’t forget these” suggestion could upsell accessories (e.g., makeup brushes) that others added before checkout.
-(Read our Growbook, which covers predicting each user’s most likely next purchase categories and targeting them via email, SMS, and on-site banners)

-• Real-Time Relevance: As the user browses, you can even update content.
+As the user browses, you can update content in real-time.
 If they show interest in a certain brand or category in that session, the site can respond.
 If Jane clicks on several K-beauty products today, the site might instantly feature a K-beauty recommendations widget in the next page she visits.
 The goal is to seize on in-the-moment intent.

 This level of relevance has a big impact.
 When customers feel like the site “gets” them, they explore more and buy more.
-And it’s not only about product pitches – it can be informational too.
-Sephora, for instance, knows if you are a skincare enthusiast vs. makeup newbie and can tailor educational content accordingly (like linking to a skincare routine guide vs. a makeup tutorial on the homepage).
+And it’s not only about product pitches -it can be informational too.
+Sephora, for instance, knows whether you are a skincare enthusiast or a makeup newbie and can tailor educational content accordingly (such as linking to a skincare routine guide versus a makeup tutorial on the homepage).
 Everything aligns with the shopper’s profile.

 Sephora’s Seamless Personalization in Action